ethereum/ethereum-org-website/src/content/developers/tutorials/optimism-std-bridge-annotated-code/index.md

 ```

 Add the deposited amount of tokens to the `deposits` data structure.
-In theory there could be multiple addresses on L2 that correspond to the same L1 ERC-20 token, so it is not sufficient to use the bridge's balance of the L1 ERC-20 token to keep track of deposits.
+There could be multiple addresses on L2 that correspond to the same L1 ERC-20 token, so it is not sufficient to use the bridge's balance of the L1 ERC-20 token to keep track of deposits.

 ```solidity